bhopals/english-vocabs/boohers-rules-of-business-grammar.md

 - Strong VERBS deserve a life of their own.
 Why sap(erode, reduce, lower, lessen, wear away) their strength by turning them into NOUNS.

+### 3. Staying Regular

+- IRREGULAR VERBS
+- Make sure you use the correct verb forms
+- Pay special attention to IRREGULAR Verbs